App-vNext/Polly/docs/chaos/latency.md

     }
 };

-// Add a latency strategy with a LatencyStrategyOptions instance to the pipeline new ResiliencePipelineBuilder().AddChaosLatency(optionsDefault);
+// Add a latency strategy with a ChaosLatencyStrategyOptions instance to the pipeline new ResiliencePipelineBuilder().AddChaosLatency(optionsDefault);
 new ResiliencePipelineBuilder<HttpStatusCode>().AddChaosLatency(optionsWithLatencyGenerator);